zrei/aoc23/README.md

 ## Day 24
 * Part 1 just involved formulating a simple two unknown, two equation simultaenous equation and solving it
 * For part 2, I learned how to use Z3 with cpp to solve the more complicated simultaenous equations

+## Day 25
+* Learned how to implement Karger's (Had learned the algo in class before but never used it practically)